2 Maccabees: Manuscripts

 Early manuscripts of the Septuagint were not uniform in their lists of books.
 2 Maccabees is found in the 5th century Codex Alexandrinus which includes all of 1, 2, 3, and 4 Maccabees, as well as the 8th century Codex Venetus.
-2 Maccabees is missing from the Codex Vaticanus (which also lacks 1 Maccabees) and the Codex Sinaiticus (which also lacks 3 Maccabees).
+2 Maccabees is missing from the Codex Vaticanus (which lacks any of the books of Maccabees) and the Codex Sinaiticus (which includes 1 and 4 Maccabees, but neither 2 nor 3 Maccabees).
 Additionally, other ancient fragments have been found, albeit with some attributed to Lucian of Antioch who is considered to have "improved" some of his renditions with unknown other material, leading to variant readings.
 Pre-modern Latin, Syriac, and Armenian translations exist, as well as a fragment in Akhmimic Coptic, but they mostly match the Greek, or the Lucianic renditions of the Greek in the case of the Syriac versions.
 Robert Hanhart created a critical edition of the Greek text in 1959 with a second edition published in 1976.